tjanczuk/narconi/README.md

 The *Content-Type* header specifies the MIME type of the message being published.
 The HTTP request body contains the message in its native format.

-The request may contain a number of `x-msg-x-&lt;name&gt;` HTTP request headers.
+The request may contain a number of `x-msg-x-<name>` HTTP request headers.
 These are treated as application-specific metadata that will be preserved along with the message and sent to the consumer when the message is received.

 Empty HTTP 201 response on success.